The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: System Model and Problem Formulation

-where $\tau$ denotes a predefined number of local updates in a period for agent $i=1$, $\lfloor \cdot \rfloor$ is the round down operation, and $\tau_i \in \mathbb{N^+}$.
-Here, the duration of a period in the periodic averaging method is dynamically determined through the time spent by agent $i=1$ to finish a predefined number of local updates.
-Moreover, in (\ref{eqt}), the computation time for any local updating is ignored, as it is commonly much less than the time required to experience a certain number of sequential Markov state transitions in DRL.
-Besides, in order to reduce the waiting time, only the agents which have finished at least one local update at the end of a period need to transmit their local gradients to the virtual agent.
-We set the maximal number of these involved agents as $m$, where $m \le N$.
+where $\tau$ indicates the number of local updates that agent $i=1$ can finish on average in a period and should be determined beforehand. $\lfloor \cdot \rfloor$ is the round down operation and $\tau_i \in \mathbb{N^+}$.
+Here, the duration of a period is dynamically determined through the time spent by agent $i=1$ to finish $\tau$ local updates.
+Therefore, for agent $i=1$, an epoch approximately consists of $\frac{T}{P\tau}$ periods.
+The reason for this design is that agent $i=1$ can experience the most transitions from the learning environment, and thus has the greatest weight on the training model.
+Moreover, in (\ref{eqt}), the computation time for any local update is ignored, as it is commonly much less than the time required to finish a certain number of sequential Markov state transitions in DRL.
+Besides, in order to reduce the training time, only the agents already completing at least one local update at the end of a period need to transmit their local gradients to the virtual agent.
+Consistent with the notations in \eqref{eq:multi-agent-fl-parallel}, we set the maximal number of these involved agents as $m$, where $m \le N$.
 In the rest of this paper, we will focus most of our attention on these $m$ agents.
-In Figs. \ref{fig2}(a) and (b), we provide an intuitive schematic of agents performing local updating without and with the periodic averaging method, respectively.
-It can be observed from Figs. \ref{fig2}(a) and (b) that the implementation of the periodic averaging method makes the number of local updates from different agents unsynchronized.
-Moreover, in (4) and (5), the agent $i$ with a smaller $\tau_{i}$ may satisfy $\xi_k^{(i)}= \varnothing$ and $g(\theta_{k}^{(i)})=\mathbf{0}$ for some iteration $k$.
+In Figs. \ref{fig2}(a) and (b), we provide an intuitive schematic of agents performing local updates without and with the periodic averaging method, respectively.
+It can be observed that the implementation of the periodic averaging method makes the numbers of local updates from different agents unsynchronized.
+Specifically, in \eqref{eq:multi-agent-fl-parallel} and (\ref{eq:multi-agent-fl-parallel_update}), the agent $i$ with a rather small $\tau_{i}$ may satisfy $\xi_k^{(i)}= \varnothing$ and $g(\theta_{k}^{(i)})=\mathbf{0}$ at some iteration $k$.